cgenereux/Wojak-Investor-Sim/README.md

 ## 4. Presets & Rosters
 ### Current State
 - Procedural helpers in `main.js` now append preset companies when the sim loads:
-  - **Risky Biotech:** draws from a curated roster (Helixor, NeuroVance, OptiGene) plus founders + IPO windows.
-Each uses the Immunexus-style hypergrowth curves and pipeline, but only one preset biotech spawns per game for now.
+  - **Risky Biotech:** now sourced from `data/presets/risky_biotech.json`, which lists the roster (Helixor, NeuroVance, OptiGene), founders, IPO windows, and pipeline template.
+The loader randomizes the same Immunexus-style curves/pipeline, but only one preset biotech spawns per game for now.
 The original Immunexus JSON entry still exists.
   - **Steady Megacorp:** mirrors SmartMart’s DNA (low margin, low PS/PE retail giant).
 A roster of SmartMart‑style companies (SmartCart, UrbanShop, GlobalMart) exists, and we currently spawn one of them each run, alongside the legacy SmartMart entry.
   - **Hypergrowth Web Startups:** `generateHypergrowthPresetCompanies()` continues to seed the venture market with 1990s web companies (ViaWave, LinkPulse, HyperLoom).
 They exercise the Hypergrowth lifecycle described above, then IPO by flipping phase.